1ZnCl2/timeline/README.md

 # timeline
-flutter framework to make timeline UI and feature
+A flutter framework to make timeline UI and feature